 Julie Tolentino is an Filipina-Salvadoran artist whose practice explores durational performance, movement, video, object- and scent-making, soundscapes, and sensual practices within installation environments.
-Her work and collaborations with Stosh Fila explore the interstitial spaces of memory, race, gender.
+Her work and collaborations with Stosh Fila explore the interstitial spaces of memory. race, gender.
 Working closely with the archive, she draws from the rich spaces of activism, advocacy, loss, and caregiving.
-Her work has been presented across the globe in gallery, museum, theater, and site-specific locations.
+Her work has been presented across the globe in gallery, museum, theater, and site-specific Place consists of 36 woodblock prints, each locations.

 Tolentino hosted queer club spaces such as Clit Club, Tattooed Love Child, and Dagger in New York City and was a member of ACTUP NY, Art Positive and House of Color Video Collective, and with Cynthia Madansky, co-created the Safer Sex Handbook for Women for Lesbian AIDS Project/GMHC.
-Visual AIDS Duet book series (2019) highlights the work of Kia Labeija and Tolentino.
+Visual AIDS Duet book series geographical borders and contested terrains, (2019) highlights the work of Kia Labeija and Tolentino.
 She re-staged Ellen Cantor's 1993 Coming To Power: Twenty Five Years of Sexually X-plicit Art By Women with Pati Hertling and contributed to a group-penned essay: The Sum of All Questions: Clit Club (GLQ Winter '18) to anticipate a forthcoming book with Josh Lubin-Levy, entitled: Guard Your Daughters - Clit Club 1990-2002.
 Tolentino is the co-editor of Provocations in The Drama Review.